Trusted by 1565+ businesses CDSCO-regulated NSNM device compliance 4.6/5 average client rating

 Class A Medical Devices in India

-CDSCO is the lowest-risk category of medical devices under the Medical Devices Rules, 2017.
+Class A devices are the lowest-risk category of medical devices under the Medical Devices Rules, 2017.
 Class A medical devices are generally used and have less contact with the human body.
 They also do not pose high risks to the patient or user.

-- Non-invasive: The device does not enter the skin or body cavity.
+• Non-invasive: The device does not enter the skin or body cavity.

-- Low-risk: The risk level during its application is very minimal.
+• Low-risk: The risk level during its application is very minimal.

-- Non-sterile and/or non-measuring: Most Class A devices fall in the NSNM category
+• Non-sterile and/or non-measuring: Most Class A devices fall in the NSNM category

-Class A Devices Examples
+Examples of Class A NSNM Medical Devices

 Significance of Class A Medical Devices